Things to do in Arad: Arad Travel Tips from a Local. A Quick List of What to Do in Arad, Romania from a Local!

 This post is part of our City Tips from a Local interview series, where we interview locals for insiders travel tips about their city!
 Today, we’re chatting to Cris Puscas, who blogs at LookNWalk.info, about the highlights, hidden spots, and best things to do in her hometown of Arad, Romania, a city of about 160,000 people in western Romania, near the Hungarian border.
 We’re looking forward to learning a little more about this off-the-beaten-path destination, and hope you are, too!

 Disclosure: This website uses affiliate links.
-That means we may earn a small commission when you use the links on this site to book a hotel, buy your travel insurance, etc..
+That means we earn a commission when you use the links on this site to book a hotel, buy your travel insurance, etc..
 You don’t pay anything extra, and it helps us cover our costs.
 If you’d like to learn more about how this works, you can read more under our Disclaimer page.
 All info on this site is provided for general informational purposes.
 For more info and limitations, please read our Disclaimer.

 Thanks for Taking the Time to Chat with Us, Cris!
 Can you Tell Us About Your Life as a Local in Arad, Romania?